yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Booting into RCM

-The Switch has a hidden recovery mode called `RCM` which allows the execution of unsigned code.
-However, these steps only work on models vulnerable to `fusée-gelée` despite `RCM` also being present in patched models.
+The Switch has a hidden recovery mode called `RCM`.
+The `fusée-gelée` exploit abuses a critical error from RCM, where binaries sent to the console have their data read before checking for signatures.
+As such, you can run any custom code on your Switch as long as it's vulnerable to this exploit.
+However, these steps won't work on patched models despite RCM also existing on such consoles.

 **Step 1:** Open the **TegraRcmGUI installer** (`TegraRcmGUI_v2.6_Installer.msi`), go through the installation wizard, and start the program.